2016 Green Bay Packers season: Conference

+1 2 Detroit finished ahead of Tampa Bay for the No. 6 seed and qualified for the last playoff spot based on record vs. common opponents—Detroit's cumulative record against Chicago, Dallas, Los Angeles and New Orleans was 3–2, while Tampa Bay's cumulative record against the same four teams was 2–3.; 1 2 New Orleans finished ahead of Philadelphia based on better record vs. conference opponents.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Schedule

 Preseason

 On February 16, the NFL announced that the Packers would play the Indianapolis Colts in the Pro Football Hall of Fame Game.
 The game would have occurred on Sunday, August 7, at Tom Benson Hall of Fame Stadium in Canton, Ohio, but was cancelled due to field conditions.
 However, the two teams met during the regular season in Green Bay.

 The remainder of the Packers' preseason opponents and schedule were announced on April 7.